Frequently Asked Questions

 This section is for informational purposes only.

-In most cases, obtaining a permit for a treehouse is similar to obtaining a building permit for a ground house.
-It is typical to collaborate with an architect and engineer to produce construction documents.
-Regulations differ widely per jurisdiction: in some cases, building permits are not required; others may require a fully documented submittal.
-Due to the breadth and variety of regulations, we are unable to list the rules and restrictions for all municipalities.
-We suggest you contact your local building department to understand the regulations in your area.
+In most scenarios, obtaining a permit for a treehouse is similar to the process for a ground house.
+In these cases, it may be necessary to consult an architect and engineer to produce construction documents and drawings.
+Regulations differ widely per jurisdiction; contact your local building and zoning departments to understand the regulations specific to your area.

-If you plan to rent out your treehouse and/or use your treehouse for any commercial purpose whatsoever, you may be subject to different code standards than if your treehouse is for private use only.
-In these cases, we would insist on engineering your structure to ensure the highest standards of safety and structural integrity.
+If you plan to rent out your treehouse and/or use your treehouse for any commercial purpose whatsoever, you may be subject to different code standards and zoning regulations than if your treehouse is for private use only.

-Consider your neighbors: Regardless of whether your local governing body allows treehouses to be constructed, you should always consider how your project will affect your neighbors.
+While you're researching your local regulations, make sure to consider how your project will affect your neighbors.
 Will your new, lofty view invade their privacy?
 Will your structure obstruct their existing view?
-Whenever possible, it is best to locate your treehouse in a place where neighbors will support your effort rather than hinder it.
+Undoubtedly, you'll want to be conscientious of the impacts to your neighbors.

-Consider your options: If you are looking for property with the intention of building a treehouse, you have the luxury of checking the building codes for each area you are considering.
+It's also savvy to consider your property options.
+If you're looking for property with the intention of building a treehouse, you have the luxury of checking the building codes for each area you are considering.
 This may enable you to buy property where you know you will be allowed to build a treehouse.
-If you already own property, research the zoning regulations regarding size and height for treehouses in your area.

-Although permitting may seem an arduous process, Nelson Treehouse successfully obtains treehouse permits across the country.
+Although permitting may seem daunting, Nelson Treehouse and Supply successfully obtains treehouse permits across the country for all the projects that require it.
 The building code is not intended to inhibit innovative ideas or technological advances.
-We have found that most jurisdictions support our safe and sustainable science of treehouse-building.
+We have found that the vast majority of jurisdictions support our safe and sustainable science of treehouse-building.

 Where can I find information and resources about best practices of treehouse-building?

-To learn about our tips and tricks of treehouse design and build, we recommend checking out these blog posts:
+To learn about our methods for treehouse design and build, we recommend reading these blog posts: